 Available positions will be posted here

-NorthWinds Environmental Services (NWES) is currently looking to hire a qualified and experienced Forestry Technician to assist with the delivery of a carbon forest inventory program.
+NorthWinds Environmental Services (NWES) is currently looking to hire qualified and experienced Forestry Technicians to assist with the delivery of forest carbon inventory programs, forest management tasks, and silvicultural field work.
 The successful applicant will work a schedule of 10 days in the field/4 days out.
-This position has a preferred start date of June 1, 2022, and will run until August 31, 2022.
+This position has a preferred start date of May 15, 2023, and will run until August 31, 2023.

 In this role, you will:

 Participate in field work associated with forest carbon inventory plots, including plot setup, high-accuracy GPS equipment calibration and use, forest mensuration and inventorying.

 Operate and maintain equipment related to field data collection vehicles, ATVs, boats, GPS, related measuring equipment, and safety equipment.

 Support other NWES field work and office project needs.